Peippo1/python-projects/README.md

 # python-projects
-A collection of python projects, including tic-tac-toe and rock-paper-scissors.
+A collection of python projects, including tic-tac-toe, rock-paper-scissors, binary-search and more.

 Created using free code camp tutorials & credit to Kylie Ying